 2018 will be the year when voice computing makes itself heard as a communications channel to be reckoned with, not least in healthcare.
-It’s not just us saying this (although you can hear our views in this new podcast).
-The chief technology officer of amazon.com has name-checked Inhealthcare in a thought leadership piece about the growing power of the spoken word in digital communications.
+It’s not just us saying this, the chief technology officer of amazon.com has name-checked Inhealthcare in a thought leadership piece about the growing power of the spoken word in digital communications.

 In an article for the influential Wired publication, Werner Vogels predicted that voice computing will become our primary interface for engaging with technology and the world around us.
 The citation of Inhealthcare by one of the foremost technologists in the world highlights the progress we have made as a pioneer in digital health services that are both innovative and accessible.

 Vogels is reported to be the only person other than founder Jeff Bezos who is permitted to speak publicly on behalf of amazon.com.

 “For years we have interacted with machines the way they have dictated, by touch – using a keyboard, screen or mouse,” he writes.
 “But this is not the natural way for humans to communicate.
 As humans, we prefer voice.
 In 2018, we’ll see more machines communicate the way humans do, with the potential for technology to become more ingrained into our lives than ever.
 We’re at the beginning of a voice-fuelled technology transformation where new types of devices and services, such as the Echo and Alexa, allow us to communicate more naturally.
 They are being embedded into everything from cars to home automation services to the factory floor.”

 Vogels warned that while the potential of voice computing is limitless, it is important to remember those who have never been exposed to computers and smartphones.
 He said the biggest challenge of voice-based systems is making them as natural as possible, especially with audiences from developing nations or older generations who are less tech savvy.